 Prepare for the Gulf Coast weather by slathering on some sunscreen before you leave your Galveston vacation rental, and bring enough with you to reapply throughout the day.
 If your pup is on vacation with you, don't forget pet-friendly sunscreen, too!
 On sunny days, you'll also want a shady hat and polarized sunglasses for extra protection.

-Beach Bag or Dry Bag
+Beach Bag Or Dry Bag

 Mosquito Repellent